Bill Kaulitz: Personal life

 Kaulitz and his identical twin brother, Tom, used to live in Hamburg but moved to Los Angeles in October 2010 in response to an incident involving stalkers and a robbery.
 They have also stated that it is easier for them to create their new album, as it is closer to their manager David Jost.
 Tom married model Heidi Klum in 2019, whom Bill is close friends with.

 After moving to L.A.
 Kaulitz and the band took a year off and "didn't do anything" before finding inspiration in L.A. nightlife.

-Der Spiegel writes that discussion of Kaulitz's sexuality is an "eternal topic", and Kaulitz says it is one of the first questions he is typically asked, but he generally avoids discussing it.
-In November 2014, Kaulitz blogged about love, labels and his sexuality; Kaulitz has not put a label on his sexual orientation, but offered: "Maybe I'm just about to meet someone who changes my life forever and, if that happens, does it really matter what gender they are?"
-In 2021, Kaulitz revealed that he had had a polyamorous relationship with his best friend and his girlfriend.
+Der Spiegel writes that discussion of Kaulitz's sexuality is an "eternal topic", and Kaulitz says it is one of the first questions he is typically asked, but he previously avoided discussing it.
+In November 2014, Kaulitz blogged about love, labels and his sexuality; Kaulitz did not put a label on his sexual orientation, but offered: "Maybe I'm just about to meet someone who changes my life forever and, if that happens, does it really matter what gender they are?"
+Kaulitz became more public about his sexuality and relationships in the 2020s, with his relationship with model Marc Eggers being heavily featured on Kaulitz & Kaulitz.

-Kaulitz is a supporter of Angela Merkel and favored the CDU in the 2017 German federal election.
+Kaulitz was a supporter of Angela Merkel and favored the CDU in the 2017 German federal election.